HomeOfVapourSynthEvolution/VapourSynth-Bilateral/README.md

     2 = Bilateral filter with truncated spatial window and sub-sampling.
 O(sigmaS^2)

 - PBFICnum: Number of PBFICs used in algorithm=1.<br />
     Default: 4 when sigmaR>=0.08.
-It will increase as sigmaR decreases, upper to 32.
+It will increase as sigmaR decreases, up to 32.
 For chroma plane default value will be odd to better preserve neutral value of chromiance.<br />
     Available range is [2,256].<br />
     Use an array to specify PBFICnum for each plane.